-Today's post focuses specifically on customer service jobs from home that are open right now.
+Today's post focuses specifically on customer service jobs from home, most of which are open right now.
 There are always plenty of jobs in this niche that are hiring at any given time, and we have quite a few readers with at least some degree of past experience that could help them get hired for a customer-oriented position.

-All the companies in the list below were actively hiring customer service reps at the time of this writing, but don't be surprised if some of the positions get filled quickly.
+All the companies in the list below are often actively hiring customer service reps at the time of this writing, but don't be surprised if some of the positions get filled quickly.

 There are a lot of remote customer support workers out there, and these jobs tend to attract a flood of applications.
 Even so, when this post eventually becomes dated, don't hesitate to give these jobs a look.

 Many customer service companies have enough turnover that they need to hire new workers quite often, so some of these positions might stay open indefinitely.